 In all regions and countries where legislation allows, we expect the leadership teams to be working from our offices on a daily basis… Where work is conducted from home, we ask for your utmost focus and dedication to do your job as good as possible every day.”

 If we consider their ad:

 The Change is a Team Sports ad, produced by Adidas Originals’ global agency of record Johannes Leonardo, premiered during the 2020 Grammy’s in January.

 The focus of the campaign is local community growth through inspired positive change and creativity.

 While the campaign itself isn’t bad, the brand should be focusing on reframing its content to address today’s circumstances.
-Adidas’ social media posts have become less frequent in the absence of sporting events.
+As could be expected, Adidas’ social media posts have become less frequent in the absence of sporting events.

 Twitter posts are down to one per week instead of their normal 5-6 weekly posts.
 The few posts that they have made show no deviation from the normal strategy.